Dana94/2019-website/blog/2019-06-23-styling-in-vuejs.md

   <h1 :class="[bgColor, {pink: attachColor}]">Heading</h1>
 ```

 Last method for adding classes is through computed properties.
-The property returns an object of the classes as keys and their values being tuthy or falsey.
+The property returns an object of the classes as keys and their values being truthy or falsey.
 ```html
   <h1 :class="headerClasses">Heading</h1>
 ```
-same as
+is equivalent to
 ```html
   <h1 :class="{pink: false, purple: true}">Heading</h1>
 ```